GClunies/reflekt/README.md

 ---

 ## CLI Commands
-A general description of commands can be seen by running `reflekt --help`.
-For ease, the help page for each CLI command is shown below.
+A description of commands can be seen by running `reflekt --help`.
+The help page for each CLI command is shown below.

 ### `reflekt init`
 ```bash